 If you did not invest in a cat carrier, it may be logical to assume that you did not get a harness either.
 It may be a case where you have just gotten your little furry friend.
 You are therefore on a quest to earn your cat’s trust.
 It is a critical time that could arguably make or break your relationship.

 In the event that you do not have a cat carrier or a harness, you may find some use for your sports bag.
-However this is not just any sports bag, there has to be some specific characteristics.
+However this is not just any sports bag, there have to be some specific characteristics.

 For one thing, you need a bag with proper ventilation.
 Make sure that the bag has enough ventilation.
 The nylon material used in most bags lends itself to durability.
-Also the design is usually adorned with holes on the side that will facilitate ventilation.
+Also, the design is usually adorned with holes on the side that will facilitate ventilation.

 Also, make sure that you get a bag with a smooth base.
 This will make your cat comfortable.
-You can maximize this comfort by spreading a soft blanket on the base, and even placing some of your cat’s favourite toys in the makeshift carrier.
+You can maximize this comfort by spreading a soft blanket on the base, and even placing some of your cat’s favorite toys in the makeshift carrier.
 Just try to give your cat as much peace of mind as possible.